iterami/Docs.htm/common/guides/json.md

   "ambient-green": 1,
   "ambient-red": 1,

+  // Optional.
+Maximum camera zoom.
+  // When 0, characters are forced into first-person mode.
+  "camera-zoom-max": 50,

   // Optional. "characters" that is array of objects.
   //   Set to false to create no new characters.
   "characters": [